By PAUL SOUTHWELL

 HM: So how did the band itself come into fruition?
 How did it come about?

-DF: “Well, we do have a little bit history with Heikki [Saari] and Jukka [Koskinen], and we used to play the same band [Norther] back in 2012.
-When that band was near its end, or retired, we already talked about that we should do, or we will do something together in the future.
+DF: “Well, we do have a little bit history with Heikki [Saari] and Jukka [Koskinen] and we used to play the same band [Norther] back in 2012.
+When that band was near its end, or retired, we already talked about what we should do, or we will do something together in the future.
 So, it goes a long way back.
 And during the years we had these chats back and forth, but there was never really a good or right time because we didn’t want to do just some project, we wanted this to be a full-blown band that we could push.
 So, it took a little while, but, yeah, now we’re here, finally.”

 HM: Did you find playing alongside Alexi intimidating or did he inspire you to play better?

-DF: “He inspired me to play better, for sure, because even though I knew how good he was, from the record, it’s a little bit different thing when you are in the same room with somebody; then you really see what he’s doing, how he’s sounding, and it’s a little bit different than hearing that stuff from record.
+DF: “He inspired me to play better, for sure, because even though I knew how good he was, from the record … it’s a little bit different thing when you are in the same room with somebody.
+Then you really see what he’s doing, how he’s sounding, and it’s a little bit different than hearing that stuff from record.
 So, I got to see that from a very close distance – how good he was, and it had another impact on me.
 I feel very privileged to have gotten that opportunity to see how he played, and maybe I learned few tricks to myself as well.”

 HM: Were there some studio tricks, like production tricks as well?